-DA 19011 DENTAL SCIENCE - Includes a unit on dental anatomy, which is the study of the development of the head and neck, face, and oral cavity, along with the form and function of the structures of the oral cavity.
-Also includes disease transmission/infection control, which is a unit that prepares students with the knowledge and skills to prevent disease transmission through infection control procedures.
+DA 19011 DENTAL SCIENCE - This course includes instruction on dental anatomy: the study of the development of the head and neck, face, and oral cavity, the form and function of the structures of the oral cavity.
+This course also includes disease transmission/infection control, which is a unit that prepares students with the knowledge and skills to prevent disease transmission through infection control procedures preparing the student for the ICE (Infection Control Exam) portion of the Dental Assisting National Board certification exam.